sajidsarker/neolinearalgebra/README.md

 ## 5. Usage

-To import Neo Linear Algebra into your Python project, use the following *import* declaration at the start of your program code:
+To import **NEO Linear Algebra** into your Python project, use the following *import* declaration at the start of your program code:

 ```python
 from neolinearalgebra import Matrix